 The air box is much easier to work with from the wheel well.
 Everyone I've seen has used this method.

-If you do not wish to jack up the car & remove the wheel, you can change the air filter from the engine bay - skip to step 3.
+If, for some reason, you do not wish to jack up the car & remove the wheel, you can change the air filter from the engine bay - skip to step 4.